Solutions to World Poverty,

 2. Poverty in rich countries.

 In richer countries, like the USA and UK, where their poor are a minority the first requirement for any real solution to that poverty is to convince the majority in those countries that they will benefit by abolishing poverty in their own country.
 But many people in such countries have come to like having a poor minority and to believing wrongly that having a poor minority benefits the majority economically.
 In this mistaken belief their governments may encourage immigration from poorer countries for cheap labour and adopt other policies to maintain poverty.

 But having a poor minority is certainly not any real economic benefit, and chiefly encourages exploiter inefficiency in businesses employing poor workers on the lowest possible wages.
 There is also no doubt that accepting having a poor minority involves social fractures worsening crime and other serious social problems that any society would really be much better without.
 Claims by some that 'generous welfare for the poor discourages working' are false - see Welfare and Work

 .
 The richer majority need teaching correctly how having a poor minority is really bad for themselves.

-It is then in principle a relatively simple matter for governments in richer countries to essentially abolish their minority poverty with improving minimum wage law and welfare systems (as the universal-right welfare system proposed on our sister site Social Exclusion Housing
+It is then in principle a relatively simple matter for governments in richer countries to essentially abolish their minority poverty with improving minimum wage law and welfare systems (as the universal-right basic income welfare system proposed on our sister site Social Exclusion Housing